uboslinux/ubos-docs/sphinx/users/installation/ec2.rst

 * Choose an instance type based on your budget and requirements.
 To try out UBOS and for personal sites, a "Free Tier" server should be sufficient.

-* Choose a root disk that is large enough for your needs.
-We recommend at least 16GB.
+* Keep the root disk at 16GB.
 Magnetic is cheapest and fine for most personal sites.

 * Name it whatever you like.